Spotify shares 5 reasons it’s skipping a traditional IPO

 “We believe that market forces should drive price discovery, like they do for the majority of publicly traded stocks — where supply and demand find equilibrium for a transparent process, without the friction created by traditional lockups and a limited float,” Spotify said.
 “It is our belief that the wisdom of crowds trumps expert intervention and that the market price for Spotify will find equilibrium through natural market forces.”

-Spotify shares have traded on secondary markets for a while already, and the company believes this will prove to be a good guide for its public market pricing — though we can perhaps expect a little more volatility than we might expect with a traditional IPO.
+Spotify shares have traded on secondary markets for a while already, and the company believes this will prove to be a good guide for its public market pricing — though we can perhaps expect a little more volatility than we might see with a traditional IPO.

 “We have a belief that the stock price will take care of itself if we build a great company,” Spotify added.